Nico242001/seg4105_playground/tut02/README.md

 ## Chapter 2

-This chapter introduced the basic principales of shaping.
-It states how important it is to not set too much detail as it would make developpers concentrate on the wrong things during development.
-It is also important to not give too little imformation as this would not be enough information to properly guide developers.
-They arent mind readers, so they cant guess what someone wants.
+This chapter introduced the basic principles of shaping.
+It highlights how important it is not to define too many details, as this will cause developers to focus on the wrong things during development.
+It is also important not to give too little information as this would not be enough to properly guide developers.
+They can't read minds, so they can't guess what someone wants.

+There are 3 main properties to shaped work.
+Property 1, It's Rough, it means the work is unfinished, allowing designers and programmers to apply their own judgment.
+Property 2, It's solved, this means that even if the work is not finished, it has been thought through and all the elements necessary for the solution are present.
+Property 3, It's Bounded, what not to do, when and where to stop are all defined.

-It gave an example of how to use shaping for the development of a calendar.
+The book gave an example of how to use shaping for the development of a calendar.
 It uses this example to show that shaping should be used to indicate what should be done and what should not be done during a fixed a preiod of time.
 The four main steps of shaping are set boundaries, rough out the elements, address risks and rabbit holes and write the pitch.

 ## Chapter 3